MaulviJr/backend-project-practice/Readme.md

-# Backend Practice Project - A YT-Twitter Clone (Under Dev)
+# Backend Practice Project - A YT-Twitter Clone

 This project is a comprehensive video-sharing platform backend built with **Node.js**, **Express**, and **MongoDB**.
 It follows industry best practices for modular architecture, secure authentication, and scalable file handling.
 This project is part of a learning journey inspired by "Chai aur Code".